sudo-self/Rpi-shairport-sync/MOREINFO.md

 Here is a brief description of the figures that might be provided.
 ##### sync error ms
 Average playback synchronisation error in milliseconds in the last interval.
 By default, Shairport Sync will allow a sync error of ± 2.0 milliseconds without any interpolation.
+Positive means late, negative means early.
 ##### net sync ppm
 This is the total amount of interpolation done by Shairport Sync to keep the audio stream in sync.
 The number represents is the total number of frames added and removed from the audio stream, expressed in parts per million (ppm) in the last interval.
 For reference, adding or removing one frame per second into a 44,100 frames per second stream is 22.68 ppm.
 ##### all sync ppm
 This is the net amount of interpolation done by Shairport Sync to keep the audio stream in sync.
-The number represents is the number of frames added less the number removed from the audio stream, expressed in parts per million (ppm) in the last interval.
+The number represents is the number of frames added plus the number removed from the audio stream, expressed in parts per million (ppm) in the last interval.
+The magnitude of this should be the same as the `net sync ppm'.
+If it is much larger it means that Shairport Sync is overcorrecting for sync errors -- try increasing the drift tolerance to reduce it.
 ##### packets
 This is the number of packets of audio frames received since the start of the session.
 A packet normally contains 352 ± 1 audio frames.
 ##### missing
 This is the number of packets of audio frames that were not received in the last interval.
 It should be zero, and if not it can indicate a problem with the network.
-Only relevant in AirPlay 1 or AirPlay 2 Realtime Streams.
+AirPlay 1 and AirPlay 2 Realtime Streams only.
 ##### late
 This is the number of packets of audio frames that were received late -- but still in time to be used -- in the last interval.
-Only relevant in AirPlay 1 or AirPlay 2 Realtime Streams.
+AirPlay 1 and AirPlay 2 Realtime Streams only.
 ##### too late
 This is the number of packets of audio frames that were received too late to be used in the last interval.
 It is possible that these packets may already have been received, so those frames might not actually be missing when the time comes to play them.
-Only relevant in AirPlay 1 or AirPlay 2 Realtime Streams.
+AirPlay 1 and AirPlay 2 Realtime Streams only.
 ##### resend reqs
 This is the number of times Shairport Sync requests the resending of missing frames.
 Requests can be for one or more frames.
-Only relevant in AirPlay 1 or AirPlay 2 Realtime Streams.
+AirPlay 1 and AirPlay 2 Realtime Streams only.
 ##### min DAC queue
 The is the smallest number of frames of audio in the DAC's hardware queue.
 If it goes too low, the DAC may begin to underrun.
 ##### min buffers